kloimhardt/werkbank/README.md

 localhost:9500/http-kit

+## SICMUtils Example

-to open the workspace, enter the following url in browser:
+to run a workspace based on the library littleredcomputer/sicmutils, enter the following url in browser:

 localhost:3000/abc.html